AGN accretion and black hole growth across compact and extended galaxy evolution phases: Discussion and interpretation

 Having estimated the amount of black hole mass growth in the different populations of galaxies above, we now assume that these populations correspond to distinct evolutionary phases and consider the pathways that individual galaxies may follow as they evolve and transition between populations.
 Specifically, we assess how and when black hole mass is assembled in high-$z$ galaxies that follow two possible quenching pathways---one that includes a significant compaction phase and one that does not---as well considering galaxies that continue to form stars and those that quench at much later epochs.

 We consider the pathways that individual galaxies may follow as they evolve in terms of their total stellar mass (\mstel), star formation rate (SFR), central stellar mass density (\sigone), and central black hole mass (\mbh).
 This multi-dimensional space is illustrated in Figure~\ref{fig:pathways}.
 In the top row (panels (a) and (b)), the contours show where our four populations of galaxies (at $z=1.4-3.0$) lie in terms of their observed \mstel, SFR and \sigone.
 We use arrows to suggest potential evolutionary pathways followed by individual galaxies.
 The solid and shaded arrows consider the different paths to form a massive exQu galaxy, which must have quenched at a high redshift (i.e. $z\gtrsim2$).
 We assume such a galaxy started off as a lower mass, exSF galaxy that lay on the star-forming main sequence, gradually building up its stellar mass (dark blue arrow).
 The galaxy may then have undergone compaction (light blue arrow), where gas inflow or secular processes lead to a rapid build up of stellar mass in the central kpc, shifting the galaxy rapidly to the right in panel (b).
 Such a galaxy would then quench to become a cQu galaxy (solid light red arrow), dropping rapidly in SFR, and then grow in size and reduce in \sigone to form an exQu galaxy (solid dark red arrow).
 We also consider an alternative pathway to form an exQu galaxy at $z\sim2$ from a star-forming galaxy that quenches at lower \sigone---without undergoing significant compaction---to directly form an exQu galaxy without requiring significant size growth (shaded red arrows, \jaedit{marked as ``low-compaction quenching''}).
+Such a pathway may in fact be the primary route for forming exQu galaxies and become more dominant at later cosmic times, leading to a progenitor effect that drives the evolution of the quiescent galaxy size--mass sequence.

 In panel (a) of Figure~\ref{fig:pathways} we show two further pathways with the open arrows: i)~lower mass star-forming galaxies that may follow a similar evolution to described above but quench at a somewhat later epoch at lower redshift (dotted arrows); and ii)~massive star-forming galaxies that continue to grow in stellar mass, never undergo compaction, and may or may not quench at a much later epoch (dashed dark blue arrow).